Loader

 So if you were earning £45,000pa plus this £3,000pa rental income, the £48,000 total would still put you in the basic rate tax bracket.

 Under new rules the gross rental income (minus costs except interest) would be added to your income.
-So in our case, a figure of £15,000 (£1,250×12) will be added to your income of £45,000, meaning your annual income is now £55,000, and you are now in the high rate tax bracket and your tax bill will be higher.
-So for example where in the 2016/17 tax year you may be able to write off £5,000 in mortgage interest and only add the net profit to your income for tax purposes, since 2020/21 you will just get a 20% flat credit of £1,000 interest towards your tax bill.
-But your overall tax bill of course be higher!
+So in our case, a figure of £15,000 (£1,250×12) will be added to your income of £45,000, meaning your annual income is now £60,000, and you are now in the high rate tax bracket and your tax bill is likely to be higher.
+So for example where previously you may be able to write off £5,000 in mortgage interest and only add the net profit to your income for tax purposes, since 2020/21 you only get a 20% flat credit for interest towards your tax bill.

-You will receive a 20% tax credit and therefore those who are still zero or basic rate tax payers, may not be affected.
+You will receive a 20% tax credit and therefore those who are still zero or basic rate tax payers after rental income, may not be affected.
 Higher rate and Additional rate tax payers will have a further liability.

 The types of expenses you can still claim are items like receipted expenditure for maintenance, letting fees and other associated property costs.